 Monitoring

 The Superintendent/designee will monitor compliance with this and related policies.
-At the school level, the Principal/designee will monitor compliance with those policies in his/her school and will report on the school's compliance as directed by the Superintendent/designee.Reference:
+At the school level, the Principal/designee will monitor compliance with those policies in his/her school and will report on the school's compliance as directed by the Superintendent/designee.

+Progress Report

+The District shall periodically measure and update the public on the content and progress of implementation of its school wellness efforts.
+The report shall include:

+Extent to which the District is in compliance with this policy;

+A comparison of how the District measures up to model wellness policies provided by recognized state and national authorities; and

+A description of the measurable progress made towards reaching goals of the District wellness policy and addressing any gaps identified in the wellness report for the previous year.

+Reference:

-P. L. 108-265
+P. L. 111-296